huggingface/transformers/docs/source/en/llm_tutorial_optimization.md

 -   Significant increase in computational efficiency as less computations are performed compared to computing the full \\( \mathbf{QK}^T \\) matrix.
 This leads to an increase in inference speed
 -   The maximum required memory is not increased quadratically with the number of generated tokens, but only increases linearly.

 > One should *always* make use of the key-value cache as it leads to identical results and a significant speed-up for longer input sequences.
 Transformers has the key-value cache enabled by default when making use of the text pipeline or the [`generate` method](https://huggingface.co/docs/transformers/main_classes/text_generation).
+We have an entire guide dedicated to caches [here](./kv_cache).

 <Tip warning={true}>